DaveyMburu/data-point-distance-metrics/README.md

 - Calculate Euclidean distance between two points
 - Calculate Minkowski distance between two points

+# Check the index.ipynb file for my working

 ## Getting Started

 You'll start by writing a generalized function to calculate any of the three distance metrics you've learned about.
 Let's review what you know so far: